The burning wound ripened in brine.

 To Daniel and William

 Slowly did the deep forest breath, flowering sky, autumn caught in branches, great cellulose skeletons exhaling their vegetal selves over three pairs of steps piercing like an awl the live fabric of silence.
-Behold the majesty of the sun —a yolk high above, a fire diamond in the purest dwellings of blue, a still heart in this pale-colored plain where the pilgrimage of the stars comes to an end!
-What could I say about the soft stroke the velvet hand of the wind lashes at us —almost a slap in the face—, sunrays like daggers cutting through foliage of carmine inlay?
+Behold the majesty of the sun a yolk high above, a fire diamond in the purest dwellings of blue, a still heart in this pale-colored plain where the pilgrimage of the stars comes to an end!
+What could I say about the soft stroke the velvet hand of the wind lashes at us almost a slap in the face, sunrays like daggers cutting through foliage of carmine inlay?
 Inoculated by the beverage of oaks and pines, William says: according to Nietzsche, man is a hybrid of tree and ghost.
 Which were we then, a short-lasting trio walking under golden and sanguine filigree? (the leaves bled out, emptying the sap that kept their tiny clepsydra beating, linden trees and other sweetened species deplumed of their tinkle bells).
 What secretary of the invisible would know what we were on that one day incarnating at dawn and dying at dusk?
 So fast do we return to the surgical registries of memory when the clock of nightly skies calls the moon to arms with twelve strokes of a bell.
-What were we there, the vegetal half —birches with skin and fingers— or else (the anvil of our bodies forsaken), the ghostly half? (only Nietzsche would know, but Nietzsche is dead, the grave has eaten his words, who shall we ask now?): maybe William, who put in Nietzschexs fading mouth the following verses: xA God is dying in the middle of a fire opal the color of sunset / An angel is dying on a whitest glacier / A bird is dying in a forest made of clouds /A dome is dying ravaged by butterflies.x What were we if only three pilgrims on a scarlet rug, the woodxs rush of waves rippling through a nature in rut.
+What were we there, the vegetal half birches with skin and fingers or else (the anvil of our bodies forsaken), the ghostly half? (only Nietzsche would know, but Nietzsche is dead, the grave has eaten his words, who shall we ask now?): maybe William, who put in Nietzschexs fading mouth the following verses: xA God is dying in the middle of a fire opal the color of sunset / An angel is dying on a whitest glacier / A bird is dying in a forest made of clouds /A dome is dying ravaged by butterflies.x What were we if only three pilgrims on a scarlet rug, the woodxs rush of waves rippling through a nature in rut.
 How did we become, that one afternoon, royal guests of a green-yellow stillness that shades into blood?
 In this land sown with a thousand woods and lakes, a poet once wrote: xWho complains about dying alone?
 What child is given birth to?
 What grandmother, half-covered by death, whispers to his ears that his soul is immortal?x And the lake beating as a heart in the middle of the forest, piercing frondages on fire, looked like it was made out of metal.
 I think I saw it floating in Danielxs chest, weightless, as fragile as a paper planet.
-And while wexre at it (levitation matters, life and death paperwork, elixirs of spirit and poems), I shall say that of the three of us, the Pisces is the one who understands best about floating, about the unfathomable trade with the sky —more of an ocean against all odds.
+And while wexre at it (levitation matters, life and death paperwork, elixirs of spirit and poems), I shall say that of the three of us, the Pisces is the one who understands best about floating, about the unfathomable trade with the sky more of an ocean against all odds.
 We sat under the benevolent gaze of day stars (light over light, white over white), took pictures by the lake, the dark ripples of its surface back to their resting place in the angle of rotation of the Earth.
 Lying down on this carpet of mingling colors, surrounded by a thousand dry leaves, William looked like an archangel having exchanged his white gown for shirt and pants, a being of the air happily gone astray, not ascending but heading for a fall (only this way could he ever touch us, stroke our hearts, shed next to those deprived of wings one or two tears).
 But what would I know about archangels, locked up as I am in the lowest tower of the flesh, tied with double thread to the humble needs of fallen things?
 Or was William a crucified Christ slowly crossing the air over a patchwork in garnet and saffron, kermes and corinth, tawny and crimson, a sea of amber parchments?
 Either Christ or angel, after he had risen from his bed of chlorophyll, he said leaves are a solid proof God exists: somebody has to be in charge of counting them, keeping the exact record of each and every one of the cells making up the just-painted fresco of this huge arborescence.
 Daniel has torn a few leaves from the forearm of a maple to make bookmarks (only a poet can be guilty of such a theft; the woodland does not flinch, gently plucked by these hands made to write verses).
-God—his accounting book on his lap— will be short of seven leaves when night falls and the daily split of the worlds comes about in a growing chiaroscuro.
+Godhis accounting book on his lap will be short of seven leaves when night falls and the daily split of the worlds comes about in a growing chiaroscuro.
 I know Venus was strolling silently by our side, two steps behind, an inefficient and mute chaperon who would not know how to prevent things from happening (she has no whip, nor does she have a tongue to warn and scold, nor anything but hands bound to caress), making us drunk with the highest potion of Beauty.

 Beauty: Plato was right, there is indeed a place very high up where pure ideas gravitate, although two millennia and a half later, we still donxt know how, meek and soft, they did incarnate in these woods blessed with the tapestry of fall.